JeremiahKaren/35percent.github.io/guardian-cities-draft.md

 title: "Why we're challenging the Elephant & Castle redevelopment plans in court"
 author: Jerry F
 ---
-Twenty years ago today Fred Manson, Southwark's Director of Regeneration laid out the Council's new regeneration strategy: _"We need to have a wider range of people living in the borough"_ because _"Social housing generates people on low incomes coming in and that generates poor school performances, middle-class people stay away."_ He went on to point out that 60% of housing in Southwark is social housing and that the Council's new policy was aimed at reversing some of the problems caused by past social engineering[^1].
+Twenty years ago today Fred Manson, Southwark's Director of Regeneration laid out the Council's new regeneration strategy: _"We need to have a wider range of people living in the borough"_ because _"social housing generates people on low incomes coming in and that generates poor school performances, middle-class people stay away."_ He went on to point out that 60% of housing in Southwark is social housing and that the Council's new policy was aimed at reversing some of the problems caused by past social engineering[^1].

 Twenty years on and Southwark's reverse social engineering has been a resounding success.
 More than 13,000 Council homes have been [lost through Right to Buy, void sales and estate regenerations](http://35percent.org/the-southwark-clearances) while tens of thousands of new homes have been built [with an average social rent component of under 4%](http://35percent.org/major-schemes) - well below the Council's [policy requirement of 25%](LINKTONSP).
 While Southwark does now have an ambitious council house building scheme, it is [still knocking down and selling off council homes faster than it is building them](http://35percent.org/2018-11-12-11000-council-homes-manifesto-pledge/).